rohana96/PointNet/README.md

-# Assignment 5

-### Andrew ID: Rohan Agarwal
-### Late Days used: 1

-I implemented architectures for the classification and segmentation models inspired by the PointNet architecture.
+ Implementations for classification and segmentation models inspired by the PointNet architecture.

 ## Q1.
 Classification Model